freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Before we go into practical matters of building and operating a real quantum computer, let's simply assume one exists.
 How would it look like from the point of view of a programmer?
 What computing primitives would be offered?

 In classical computing there is a clear and simple model of logical gates: `AND`, `OR`, `XOR`, etc. All programming languages support such operations, but the important part is that processors themselves support those operations.
-One can build those gates physically with electric circuits or even large-scale objects like dominoes[x].
+One can build those gates physically with electric circuits or even large-scale objects like dominoes[^dominoes].

 A very limited number of gates (called "basis gates") can be used to express all other gates, and the rest of computing.
 The entirety of math necessary to build any software from "Hello, World" to whole operating systems can be decomposed to a small number of logic gates.
 For example, an adder of two binary numbers can be constructed with two `XOR` gates, two `AND` gates and an `OR` gate.